jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/EnragedEverlastingDunnart' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Please enable the sound.
-Per the great Jeff Goldblum, "Life finds a way."
+_Per the great Jeff Goldblum, "Life finds a way."
 Likewise, humanity always finds a way to kill the unhappiness of doing nothing.
 We smile most when making a contribution to our society as we play the game of civilization.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## Open-Source Protagonists Are Pushing Us Into the Internet Age